Agricultural education and training

 Faculty of Science

-Departments relevant to this publication are Animal Sciences, Biotechnology and Food Technology, Crop Science, Environmental Health, Environmental Water and Earth Science, Horticulture and Nature Conservation.
-Find out more on the website.
+Departments relevant to our website are Animal Sciences; Biotechnology and Food Technology; Crop Science; Environmental Health; Environmental Water and Earth Science; Horticulture; and Nature Conservation.

 UNIVERSITY OF FORT HARE (UFH)